Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 3rd number = Effect for teammates.
 			"Reward Effect"				"15,15,15"

+			// Notify survivors when they receive a reward from Mutant Tanks.
+			// Note: This setting can be used for standard Tanks.
+			// Note: This setting can be overridden for each Mutant Tank under the "Rewards" section of their settings.
+			// --
+			// Separate values with commas (",").
+			// --
+			// Values limit: 3
+			// Character limit for each value: 1
+			// --
+			// Add up numbers together for different results.
+			// --
+			// Minimum value for each: 0
+			// Maximum value for each: 3
+			// --
+			// 0: OFF
+			// 1: When survivors solo a Mutant Tank or do not do enough damage to a Mutant Tank.
+			// 2: When survivors receive a reward.
+			// --
+			// 1st number = Notify killers.
+			// 2nd number = Notify assistants.
+			// 3rd number = Notify teammates.
+			"Reward Notify"				"3,3,3"

 			// The minimum amount of damage in percentage required to receive a reward.
 			// Note: This setting can be used for standard Tanks.
 			// Note: This setting can be overridden for each Mutant Tank under the "Rewards" section of their settings.